 Electric bike motors have technically come a long way in the last few years.
 Typically these motors are located in three different areas of an e-bike.
 The first two locations are found in either the front or rear wheel, called hub motors.
-In recent years the center mount motor, in the crank area has gained huge popularity.
+In recent years the center mount motor, in the crank area has gained in popularity.

 Electric bikes wheels with hub motors